OctopusDeploy/blog/blog/2025-01/cdk-deployments/index.md

 ## Environment progression

-One of the benefits you get from deploying CDK applications with Octopus is the ability to promote releases between environments.
+One of the benefits of deploying CDK applications with Octopus is the ability to promote releases between environments.
 Because the CloudFormation stack name is unique for each environment, we can deploy the same CDK package to multiple environments, with each environment maintaining its own infrastructure via a separate CloudFormation stack.

-Importantly, Octopus ensures the same version of the CDK application is promoted between environments.
-This means you can be sure that the version you tested in a lower environment, like `Development`, is the same version that is deployed to `Staging` and `Production`.
+Importantly, Octopus ensures the same version of the CDK application gets promoted between environments.
+This means you can be sure that the version you tested in a lower environment, like Development, is the same version that is deployed to Staging and Production.

 This means DevOps teams can promote their application with a single button click.

 ## Conclusion

 CDK provides a powerful framework to define infrastructure and application code in a self-contained package.
-Making use of CDK context allows us to inject environment specific values into the deployment, and the combination of CloudFormation output variables and Octopus output variables allows us to capture the results of the deployment for use in subsequent steps.
-Scripting the deployment of CDK packages in an `Run an AWS CLI Script` step means Octopus takes care of building the execution environment, specifically exposing account credentials and region settings.
+Making use of CDK context allows us to inject environment-specific values into the deployment, and the combination of CloudFormation output variables and Octopus output variables lets us capture the results of the deployment for use in subsequent steps.
+Scripting the deployment of CDK packages in an **Run an AWS CLI Script** step means Octopus takes care of building the execution environment, specifically exposing account credentials and region settings.

 With a CI tool like GitHub Actions packaging the CDK files, pushing the artifact to Octopus, and then creating a release, we can establish a CI/CD pipeline for CDK applications.

+Happy deployments!